IV Crush: Why Your Options Lost Money Despite Being Right

 Avoid buying options 1-2 weeks before earnings.
 IV is already inflated.
 You're paying a premium for uncertainty.

 Better: Buy options after earnings when IV is low, or buy stock instead.
+This is the simplest answer to how to avoid IV crush before earnings for beginners.

 Strategy 2: Sell Options Before Events